rparak/UR10e_Robotic_Teleoperation/README.md

 <img src=https://github.com/rparak/UR10e_Robotic_Teleoperation/blob/main/images/scheme.png width="700" height="400">
 </p>

+This solution can be used to control a real robot or to simulate one (using VMware <-> UR Polyscope on Windows).

 **Warning!**

 It is necessary to copy and paste the P5DLL.dll file into the 'C:\Windows\SysWOW64' directory.